Red Dead Redemption - Review

 Shooting

-I realize that I've been harping on the game and it's mundacity a bunch, but as the quote I used at the beginning of the review indicated, Rockstar is still really good at this mediocrity.
+I realize that I've been harping on the game and its mundanity a bunch, but as the quote I used at the beginning of the review indicated, Rockstar is still really good at this mediocrity.
 The shooting feels good and the Dead Eye aim mechanic makes the smallest encounters an exciting and cool spectacle as you take out a dozen guys at once with your rifle from your horse.
-Dead Eye is the mechanic that allows you slow down time to mark multiple targets and take them all out at once in a flurry of rapid gunshots.
+Dead Eye is the mechanic that allows you to slow down time to mark multiple targets and take them all out at once in a flurry of rapid gunshots.
 The shooting is quite satisfying and the range of weapons you have available only further enhances the experience of hunting or fighting in the world.
-Of the two saving graces of Read Dead Redemption, the shooting is the reason that the mundane and menial tasks are tolerable for so long.
+Of the two saving graces of Red Dead Redemption, the shooting is the reason that the mundane and menial tasks are tolerable for so long.

 RedDeadRedemptionDeadEye-620x.jpg